 Within the past three years, I’ve decorated eight different Christmas trees.
 That’s a lot of trees, a ton of ornaments, and plenty of glitter.
 Right now, I’m in the process of putting together my trees for this year.
 I actually have to come up with 5 or 6 ideas because a special opportunity will require me to completely redecorate my home for Christmas after Christmas.
 (This has me both excited and stressed.)

 At any rate, I thought it would be fun to take a look at Christmases Past as a way to offer Unique Christmas Tree Decorating Ideas.
-Then, in another post (coming soon), I’ll share my tips for styling the perfect tree.
+If you’re looking for even MORE Christmas tree ideas, I wrote another post with 20+ Ideas for Beautiful and Festive Christmas Tree Decorations.
+You can find that HERE.
 I have been styling trees for a local gift shop since I was in high school, so I have plenty of ideas.

 First, let’s look at trees of a different color.
 Gone are the days of only having green trees.
 Nowadays, trees come in almost any color you could want.
 While I don’t get overly crazy, I have made a few unique choices.